0xMordecai/K8s/README.md

 • *As containers mostly run within a server and can see each other*, **how would I ensure that only the required containers can interact with the other**, something we usually do with VMs?
 We cannot compromise on security.

-• Modern cloud platforms allow us to run autoscaling VMs.
-How can we utilize that from the perspective of containers?
-For example, if I need just one VM for my containers during the night and five during the day, how can I ensure that the machines are dynamically allocated when we need them?
+• **Modern cloud platforms allow us to run autoscaling VMs**. **How can we utilize that from the perspective of containers?** For example, *if I need just one VM for my containers during the night and five during the day*, **how can I ensure that the machines are dynamically allocated when we need them?**

 **• How do you manage the networking between multiple containers if they are part of a more comprehensive service mesh?**